EBI-Metagenomics/genome_uploader/README.md

 where
   * `-u UPLOAD_STUDY`: study accession for genomes upload to ENA (in format ERPxxxxxx or PRJEBxxxxxx)
   * `--genome_info METADATA_FILE` : genomes metadata file in tsv format
-  * `-m, --mags, --b, --bins`: select for bin or MAG upload.
+  * `-m, --mags, --b, --bins`: select either of these for bin **or** MAG upload.
 If in doubt, check [which definition fits best according to ENA](<https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome.html>)
   * `--out`: output folder (default: working directory)
   * `--force`: forces reset of sample xmls generation.
 This is useful if you changed something in your tsv table, or if ENA metadata haven't been downloaded correctly (you can check this in `ENA_backup.json`).
   * `--live`: registers genomes on ENA's live server.
 Omitting this option allows to validate samples beforehand (it will need the `-test` option in the upload command for the test submission to work)